List of Watchmen characters: Looking Glass

 Looking Glass (portrayed by Tim Blake Nelson as an adult, Phil Labes as a teenager) is the masked identity of Wade Tillman.
 Wade was a Jehovah's Witness from Tulsa, visiting Hoboken, New Jersey, on the night of November 2, 1985, to try to preach to the crowds there.
 A female member of the Knot Top Gang lured him into a hall of mirrors with the promise of sex, but instead ran off with his clothes except for his shoes and socks.
 Before he could give chase, psychic waves from the appearance of the alien monster in New York City shook the area, and Wade found himself one of the few survivors.
 This left Wade with a post-traumatic stress disorder, leaving him fearful of squids, building a bunker in his backyard, and pushing him towards isolation.
 Though he married Carolyn, they split after about seven years due to Wade's stress, though they remain on amicable terms.

 Wade, normally a focus group analyst for an advertising agency, joined the Tulsa police as Looking Glass, wearing a fully reflective mask made of material purportedly able to protect him from psychic waves.
 As Looking Glass, he uses his "Pod", a small chamber with various screens on its walls, to interrogate subjects: he flashes various images on the screens to judge their responses.

-In "Little Fear of Lightning", Wade is captured by the Seventh Kavalry and is shown the video in which Veidt confesses to having manufactured the alien squid attack.
-Senator Keene shows Wade the video on the condition that Wade bring Angela to the Kavalry in return.
-Disillusioned by what he has seen, Wade has Angela turned in for her having covered up the details of Judd's death.
-Despite his compliance, he is that night attacked in his home by Kavalry members.
-After killing all the attackers, Looking Glass disappears.

-It is revealed several episodes later that he has infiltrated the Kavalry where he guarded Laurie.
-Present for the attempted destruction of Manhattan by the Kavalry and by Trieu, Wade is transported by Manhattan to Veidt's office in Antarctica alongside both Veidt and Blake, and aids Veidt in manufacturing a frozen squid attack to stop Trieu from absorbing Manhattan's powers.
-Subsequently, Wade and Blake both arrest Veidt for his many crimes.
-Wade knocked out Veidt after he got a positive answer on if the FBI was going to go after Robert Redford.